nfdi4plants/arc-validate/README.md

 ⚠️ 🚧

 arc-validate is undergoing a significant re-write.
-The main branch will only be patched with the absolute necessary hotfixes for production to get up-to-date info on the development process, take a look at the [V2 branch](https://github.com/nfdi4plants/arc-validate/tree/V2)
+The main branch will only be patched with the absolute necessary hotfixes for production.

+to get up-to-date info on the development process, take a look at the [V2 branch](https://github.com/nfdi4plants/arc-validate/tree/V2)

 ⚠️ 🚧